 - Lipid profile

-Essential imaging studies include: electrocardiogram (previous myocardial infarct), echocardiograms (cardiac structure and function), heart catheterizations (including right atrial and right/left ventricular assessment), metabolic stress tests (severity of cardiac functional impairment and risk stratification pretransplant), holter monitoring (arrhythmias), endomyocardial biopsy, and coronary angiography (for cardiac allograft vasculopathy evaluation).13
+Essential imaging studies include electrocardiogram (previous myocardial infarct, conduction block), echocardiograms (cardiac structure and function), heart catheterizations (including right atrial and right/left ventricular assessment), metabolic stress tests (severity of cardiac functional impairment and risk stratification pretransplant), holter monitoring (arrhythmias), endomyocardial biopsy, and coronary angiography (for cardiac allograft vasculopathy evaluation).17

 Supplemental assessment tools